You'll Make Me

 “Come, son, come closer,” the old fellow of his father asked him to.

 Anon did not move, however, and stood there in silence as he listened.
 His eyes fixed down in the barely lit room.
 For a second he could have thought Mr. Alcántara had intended for them to discuss urgent, possibly underhanded matters like the initial serious façade would have otherwise informed.
-But Anon was used to what was coming next.
-It had to be one of the regular tirades he was sick of hearing.
+But Anon was used to what was coming next—it had to be one of the regular tirades he was sick of hearing.

 Like he thought, Mr. Alcántara’s gaze soon turned to a familiar face of worry.
 “You look tired, boy…”